 A salon manager wears many hats, such as administrator, boss, custom service liaison, and more.
 A great resume will outline all of your applicable professional experience.
 For this role, you’ll want to highlight your past management experience, including experience with hiring, training and coaching staff, or experience managing budgets and sales development.
 Be sure to mention your education as well as all of the current licenses you hold, such as an esthetician or spa license.
-For more ideas on how to make your resume picture perfect, see our salon manager resume example.
+For more ideas on how to make your resume picture-perfect, see our salon manager resume example.

-Resume Tips for Salon Manager
+Resume Tips for Salon Managers

 It can be difficult to find jobs as a salon manager, but the entire process can be made easier by taking the right steps.
 Maximize your chances of success by studying the following short job search guide.

 1. Do your research.
 Every industry has unique hiring practices, and knowing what these are for your chosen field is hugely beneficial.
 Look into what the typical expectations and qualifications are so you can know how to focus your application strategy.

 2. Know what all your options are.
 Do not limit yourself to just one position.
 It is fine to have a first choice, but do not forget that other jobs may help you reach the position you are most interested in at some point down the line.

 3. Take time to strengthen your network.
 Making connections is more important than ever before.
 Hiring managers are more likely to choose candidates whose resume they receive from someone they know.

 4. There are plenty of resources available on the Internet; make sure you are using them.
 Everything from databases of employer information to application and resume assessments is readily available online.

 5. Finally, stay positive.
 It is easy to become discouraged if it takes longer than you anticipated to find a job.
 This will only hurt your chances, however, because employers are always looking for workers who have a good attitude.